"Some critics...say that by no means the least important aspect of good arrangement is that a

 without regard for either context or sequence.
 The ancient compilers were

-trying to salvage the sayings of Jesus for their group, and put down
+trying to salvage the sayings of Yeshua for their group, and put down

 passages or phrases without regard for context, probably often because they